-Merchant numbers that are associated with external (public) facing IP addresses must be identified, as the IP addresses are subject to undergoing external vulnerability scanning.
+Outlet MIDs that are associated with external (public) facing IP addresses must be identified, as the IP addresses are subject to undergoing external vulnerability scanning performed quarterly by an approved scanning vendor (ASV).
+See Section 14 below for ASV options.
 Firewall and network segmentation configurations must be taken into consideration when determining which IP addresses are in scope.

 Servers for capture solutions connected via the internet, including VOIP and PCs being used as a virtual terminal, should be included.
+Capture of a cardholder data in the case of a virtual terminal application can be either keyed via the PC's keyboard or via a magstripe device connected to the PC.
 In most cases, web solutions that involve an "URL redirect" are not subject to external vulnerability scanning.
 However, connected web servers facilitating redirects are in PCI scope for other PCI requirements (e.g., anti-virus updates, etc.).
-POS terminals connected via an analog telephone line should not be included.
+POS terminals connected via an analog telephone line are not subject to scanning.